FAQs - Homes

 ‘The Authorities have an important role to play as planning authorities in the delivery of affordable housing.
 Through their Local Development Frameworks they should include policies that pro-actively respond to local housing needs.’

 House prices in parts of Dorset are high in relation to local wage rates.
-The NP’s ability to promote truly affordable housing will help local people.
+The National Park’s ability to promote truly affordable housing will help local people, our communities and the economy.

-For example, the South Downs NPA (our close and most relevant comparator) has a policy that 40% of homes built should be affordable and available for local people.
+The South Downs National Park (Dorset’s relevant comparator) has a policy that 40% of homes built should be affordable and available for local people.
 The aim is that these homes should be managed by providers that do not operate a right to buy policy.
-Rents can be well below market rents while covenants on the houses ensure they will remain available for local people and that rents will be kept low.
+Rents can be below market rents while covenants on the houses ensure they will remain available for local people and that rents will be kept affordable.

 See also our briefing paper “A National Park Promotes Affordable Homes”